barryclark/jekyll-now/_posts/test.md

 ![][logo]
 ### Resources
-At the time of writing this post these were the best learning resources that I've found, subjectively speaking.
-There was no objective evaluation of reliable critarias.
+At the time of writing this post, these were the best learning resources that I've found, subjectively speaking.
+There was no objective evaluation.
 If I liked the feel of it and the presentation of the material, it was good enough for me.
-Although the one criteria that I kept in mind is to make sure the material would not dwell too much on the programing theory, and more on the application side of things.
+Although the one criteria that I kept in mind is to make sure the content would not dwell too much on the programming theory, and more on the application side of things.

 My language of choice is Python.
 If you never heard of it, learn the bare minimum of how it works, and then jump straight into the following resources.